reeves17/bioinformatics/README.md

 ## vcf2OmicCircos.py
 ### another one you should look at in my VCF-OmicCircos-Mapping repository
 * converts a vcf file to OmicCircos usable data

+## fastq_percent_extraction_paired.py
+### extracts a specified percentage of reads from paired-end fastq files
+* Takes in arguments <data directory> <out directory> <percent>
+* Note that this does not extract an exact percent of reads.
+Instead, it assigns each read a perecnt chance of being added to the output file.
+The if statement looks like:
+ ''' if random.random() < (int(percent)/100.0): '''